Activities and Amenities

 OverviewThird Fork Cabin is a former guard station, first established in 1906 as Station 10 and renamed Third Fork in 1908.
 A cabin was built at that time, which existed until the site was rebuilt by the Civilian Conservation Corps in 1933.
 The current cabin's exterior has changed little since that time, with the exception of a metal roof being added sometime before 1984.

-The cabin is typically available between mid-April and late October, and it's accessible by car.
+The cabin is available between mid-April until late October, and it's accessible by car.
 Many modern comforts are provided at the cabin, but guests may need to bring some additional supplies and gear for their stay.

 Third Fork Cabin sits in a steep mountain landscape heavily forested with old-growth Ponderosa pine at an approximate elevation of 4,700 feet.
 Tall grasses and various hardwoods grow on the site.
 Small mountain streams with native fish flow nearby, and the area is marked by unusual juxtapositions of basalt and granitic rock.

 This rustic cabin sleeps four people with one double bed and two single beds with mattresses.
-Other amenities include a propane cook range, table with chairs, refrigerator, hot water heater, indoor flush toilet, shower and propane heater.
+Other amenities include a propane cook range, table with chairs, hot water heater, indoor flush toilet, shower and propane heater and refrigerator.
 A picnic table, campfire ring and pedestal grill sit within the fenced yard.

 Sagehen Reservoir is a popular recreation area about 18 miles east of the cabin, offering numerous trails for off-road vehicles, hiking, mountain biking and horseback riding.
 Click here for an Idaho OHV safety message.
 Fishing and boating are permitted in the reservoir, and there is also a picnic area at Sagehen Dam.